0224 222 0 777

 • Mass formation in the carpal tunnel,

-• Repetitive hand-wrist movements at home, at work, in sports,
+• Repetitive hand-wrist movements at home, at work, or during sports activities,

 • Use of vibrating tools or machines at work.